SLASH2NL/bolcom/docs/Api/ShippingLabelsApi.md

 getDeliveryOptions($body): \BolApi\Client\Model\DeliveryOptionsResponse
 ```

-Get delivery options for a shippable configuration of a number of order items within an order.
+Get delivery options for a shippable configuration of a number of order items within an order

 Retrieves all available delivery options based on the supplied configuration of order items that has to be shipped.